 When at least one report parameter has its Visible property turned on a parameter area is shown as part of the report viewer.
-This helps the report developer to easily provide input method for the end users.
-Based on the type of the parameters, a suitable editor UI is created.
-Parameter layout on the parameter area is formatted automatically.
+This helps the report developer to easily provide input methods for the end users.
+Based on the type of parameters, a suitable editor UI is created.
+The parameter layout on the parameter area is formatted automatically.
 The order is determined by the order in which parameters appear in the ReportParameters collection editor.
 The end user can enter or select values in the editors.

-When at least one visible report parameter has AutoRefresh property turned off a Preview button appears.
-In this case to preview the report, the end user should click the Preview button.
-If all parameters have default values, the report runs automatically on first view.
+When at least one visible report parameter has the AutoRefresh property turned off a Preview button appears.
+In this case, to preview the report, the end user should click the Preview button.
+If all parameters have default values, the report runs automatically on the first view.
 You can show or hide the parameters area from the Parameters button in the report viewer’s toolbar.

 The document map pane provides a set of navigational links to report items in a rendered report.
 When you view a report that has a document map, a separate side pane appears next to the report preview area.
 A user can click a link in the document map to jump to the report page that displays the corresponding item.
 Report sections and groups are arranged in the hierarchy of links.
 Clicking items in the document map refreshes the report preview and displays the area of the report that corresponds to the item in the document map.

-To add links to the document map, you set the DocumentMapText property of the report item to text that you create or to an expression that evaluates to the text that you want display in the document map.
+To add links to the document map, you set the DocumentMapText property of the report item to text that you create or to an expression that evaluates to the text that you want to be displayed in the document map.

 The page modes are two.
 Continuous scrolling and Single page.
-The Single page mode renders only one page in the view port.
-This mode does not hinder the browser with a lot of DOM objects, actions or event listeners, but limits the report data that user could read.
+The Single page mode renders only one page in the viewport.
+This mode does not hinder the browser with a lot of DOM objects, actions or event listeners, but limits the report data that the user could read.

 The Continuous scroll mode gives the user the ability to read all report pages at once.
 When the report is ready, in the viewport are rendered N number of pages to fill in the visible part of your report viewer.
 Each next or previous page will be loaded on demand if the user scrolls up or down.
 If the user navigates to 5th page for example, in the DOM tree will be rendered all pages that are visible in the viewport, before and after the wanted page, plus all their actions and event listeners.
 All other pages, that are out of the visible part, will not be loaded.
 On their place will be added skeleton pages, that will be replaced with the actual page, only if the user scrolls to them.